araobp/android-aed/README.md

 # Acoustic Event Detection with TensorFlow Lite

-I traveled [Okinawa](https://en.wikipedia.org/wiki/Okinawa_Island) last summer, and Okinawan music was amazing.
+I traveled **[Okinawa](https://en.wikipedia.org/wiki/Okinawa_Island)** in Japan last summer, and Okinawan music was amazing.

-I develop an Android app "spectrogram" to run [TensorFlow Lite](https://www.tensorflow.org/lite?hl=ja) on my smart phone to study Okinawa music.
+I develop an Android app **"spectrogram"** to run [TensorFlow Lite](https://www.tensorflow.org/lite?hl=ja) on my smart phone to study Okinawa music.
 The app can also be used for other use cases such as key word detection.

 ![android_app](./doc/android_app.png)